Jean Paul Pineda

-Jean Paul Jesús Pineda Cortés (born 24 February 1989) is a Chilean footballer who currently plays for Unión San Felipe as a striker.
+Jean Paul Jesús Pineda Cortés (born 24 February 1989) is a Chilean former footballer who played as a forward.

 Club career

-Born in Santiago, Pineda joined CD Palestino's youth setup at the age of 12, and made his senior debuts in 2006.
-In December 2009 he moved to Cobresal, being the club's top goalscorer during with 11 goals.
+Born in Santiago, Pineda joined CD Palestino's youth setup at the age of 12.
+As a youth player of the club, in 2005 he took part of the reality TV show Adidas Selection Team from Fox Sports Chile, where a squad made up by youth players from professional teams faced players from schools, standing out future professional footballers such as Felipe Seymour, Nelson Saavedra, Eduardo Vargas, among others.
+He made his senior debut in 2006.
+In December 2009 he moved to Cobresal.
+He finished as the club’s top scorer that season with 11 goals.

 On 22 December 2010 Pineda joined Cobreloa, but signed for Unión Española on 16 July of the following year.
 On 25 January 2013 he returned to Cobresal, after having a short spell at Colo Colo.

 On 10 January 2014 Pineda signed for Rangers de Talca.
 On 25 May, after appearing regularly, he moved to Unión La Calera, scoring a career-best 17 goals for the latter during the 2014–15 campaign.

-On 11 July 2015 Pineda moved abroad for the first time in his career, after agreeing to a two-year contract with Spanish Segunda División side Córdoba CF. On 30 August of the following year, he rescinded his link.
+On 11 July 2015 Pineda moved abroad for the first time in his career, after agreeing to a two-year contract with Spanish Segunda División side Córdoba CF. On 30 August of the following year, he terminated his contract with the club.

-In January 2017, Pineda signed contract with Brazilian side EC Vitória.
+In January 2017, Pineda signed with Brazilian club EC Vitória.

+In July 2023, he joined Deportes Melipilla in the Segunda División Profesional de Chile from Deportes Recoleta.

+In March 2024, he joined Real San Joaquín.
+In July of the same year, he announced his retirement from football.

+After a year in Spain, Pineda returned to Chile and rejoined Real San Joaquín in July 2025.